mikigom/mikigom.github.io/index.md

 <div style="text-align: center"><img src="/assets/YN2n7fI_.jpg" width="250" /></div>

 Hi, I am the principal researcher of AI Robot Team at [PIT IN Corp.](https://pitin-ev.com/).
-My main scope of work is directing research projects on computer vision and machine learning.
+My current main scope at work is directing research projects on computer vision and machine learning for robotics and automation.
 Besides, I am interested in computer graphics, parallel computing, and intelligent sensing technique.
 Don't hesitate to contact me via [Email](mailto:s3213403@gmail.com) or [LinkedIn](https://www.linkedin.com/in/junghoon-seo/) if you have any business!

 ### Specialties
 * Machine Learning, Computer Vision, and Computer Graphics
 * Parallel Computing on HPC and General-Purpose Computing on GPU
 * Intelligent Sensing Techniques for Human-Computer Interaction
-* Process Management and Policymaking for AI-driven Product-Business Alignment

 ### Career
 * *Dec 2024 - Current*, Principal Researcher, AI Robot Team @ [PIT IN Corp.](https://pitin-ev.com/)